Blog

 It is important to understand that the DSM-5 criteria merely allow the diagnosis of MDD when the recently bereaved person meets all required symptom, severity, duration, and impairment criteria for MDD.
 Nothing in the manual compels a diagnosis of MDD shortly after bereavement.

 In conclusion, Pies said while normal grief should not be medicalized, neither should major depression be normalized simply because it occurred “in the context of recent bereavement.”
-Dr. Pies seems to be arguing that the problems of a “falsely positive” in diagnosis of major depression in the context of bereavement are outweighed by the dangers from a “false negative” in diagnosis.
+Dr. Pies seems to be arguing that the problems of a “false positive” in diagnosis of major depression in the context of bereavement are outweighed by the dangers from a “false negative” in diagnosis.
 Yet there are some who would strongly dispute this conclusion.
 Instead they see removing the bereavement exclusion as an example of how psychiatry relentlessly seeks to expand its reach.

 In “Elimination of the Bereavement Exclusion: History and Implications,” psychologist Philip Hickey gave a history of the DSM and how the bereavement exclusion was first added, then whittled away over time.
 He noted how the DSM-I did not suggest its “disorders” were chemical imbalances or “illnesses-just-like-diabetes.”
 Rather, the “disorders” were conceived as reactions of the personality and believed to be of “psychogenic origin.”
 Hickey then gave a couple of quotes from the DSM-I illustrating his point.